 The Strokkur geyser is Iceland’s most active geyser, erupting once every 4-10 minutes.
 When Strokkur erupts, the steam can reach heights of 130 feet (40 meters) high.
 Even just at a depth of just over 20 meters, the water temperature reaches 130 degrees.

-Strokkur is commonly the main reason for visiting the Geysir hot springs area, due to its activity.
-It is a common picture point, due to the height and frequency of its eruptions.
+Strokkur is commonly the main reason for visiting the Geysir hot springs area due to its activity.
+It is a common picture point due to the height and frequency of its eruptions.

 Iceland’s Geysir Geothermal and Hot Springs

-Located in the southeast of Iceland, the Geysir geothermal and hot springs is an area of geyser activity.
+Located in the southeast of Iceland, the Geysir geothermal and hot springs are an area of geyser activity.
 The attractions are hot streams and small/large geysers, of which one actively erupts every 4-10 minutes.

 The area is filled with fumaroles, geysers of small and large, hot springs, mud pools, and steam, with a distinct smell of egg (sulfur) that propagates from the ground.